Reasons to Digitize Medical Records

 Moving forward, medical records are important documents as it puts both the doctor and patients’ best interest.
 It helps doctors track all the procedures done to the patient.
 With a thorough medical record, the chances of errors while undergoing the treatment process is slim.
 Good documentation records facts that have been done to the patient.
 This includes procedures done by whom and when was it administered.
 According to

 However, there are still medical practitioners who have not embraced technology.
 Some are still using the old method of data cards or patients’ cards, where data is written by the doctor during the process of treatment or check-up.
-Now, there are plenty of reasons why digitizing medical records is needed.
+Now, there are plenty of reasons why digitizing medical records and having a document management system is needed.

-- Access and storage – Storing all the patients' written data require a lot of space.
+- Access and storage – Storing all the patients' written data requires a lot of space.
 In fact, sorting records is tedious and entails effort and time.
 With the number of patients growing and the demands pouring in, people in the medical field cannot risk being behind in their duties and responsibilities.
 If a certain patient wants to see his medical record, it would be a big hassle for someone to go to records and search manually among the ton of papers.
 That is why digitizing records is practical and easier.

 - Security – Medical records have personal information in them.
 Aside from that, it has information that cannot be made public.
-Additionally, leaking this information results to legal action from the patients’ side.
+Additionally, leaking this information results in legal action from the patients’ side.
 That is why having medical records or information digitize minimizes the risk of such records being read by others.

 - Readability/Accuracy – It is often found as a joke that doctors' handwriting is the most difficult to read.
 That is why it takes an ample amount of time for pharmacists to master reading doctor’s prescriptions.
 However, digitizing medical records will definitely eliminate this problem.
 If medical practitioners needed to review a patients’ medical record, it would be a walk in the park as it is readable and more accurate compared to handwritten notes.